'You'll see a different team' - Van Bronckhorst

 Meanwhile, Union head coach Karel Geraerts was reportedly left angry after his much-changed side dropped to 11th in the Belgian top flight after Saturday's 3-0 defeat by Mechelen - the home side, which featured former Celtic left-back Boli Bolingoli, recording their first win of the new domestic season.

-The winners of the tie on Tuesday will face either PSV Eindhoven or Monaco in the play-off round, with the Dutch slight favourites to go through after a 1-1 first-leg draw in the French principality.
+The winners of the tie will face either PSV Eindhoven or Monaco in the play-off round, with the Dutch slight favourites to go through after a 1-1 first-leg draw in the French principality.

 Team news

-Winger Ryan Kent is in Rangers' squad to face Union Saint-Gilloise, along with returning forward Fashion Sakala.
+Winger Ryan Kent is in Rangers' squad to face Saint-Gilloise, along with returning forward Fashion Sakala.

 Kent missed Rangers' last two games with injury but now joins striker Alfredo Morelos, who came on and scored on Saturday against Kilmarnock in his first game since March.

 "Ryan today did some parts of the training.
-We have to assess him tomorrow if he is fit enough to start or even get minutes," manager Van Bronckhorst said.
+We have to assess him tomorrow if he is fit enough to start or even get minutes," added Van Bronckhorst.

 "Morelos has been a little bit longer training with us and had his first game on Saturday.
 He's there to take part in the game.
 If it's from the start, again we need to assess him tomorrow."